 Student Conduct and Drug-Free Protocol brochures were included with the registration package.
 As well, students and parents acknowledge having read and understood the following forms, all of which must be handed in at the time of registration:

 - Acceptable Use of Technology

 Students at Sexsmith Secondary School are expected to conduct themselves in a manner that is in keeping with the qualities of good citizenship.
-The behavioural expectations are consistent with the responsibilities stated in the Education Act, Section 31.
-Consequences for failure to meet the requirements of the code of student behaviour and conduct may result in disciplinary action that may include suspensions and recommendations for expulsion from the school and/or division.
+The behavioural expectations are consistent with the responsibilities of the Education Act, Section 31.
+Consequences for failure to meet the requirements of the code of student behaviour and conduct may result in disciplinary action that may include suspensions and recommendations for expulsion from the school and division.

 A student, as a partner in education, has the responsibility to:

 - Be ready to learn and actively engage in and diligently pursue the student’s education;

 - Ensure that the student’s conduct contributes to a welcoming, caring, respectful and safe learning environment that respects diversity and fosters a sense of belonging;

 - Respect the rights of others in the school;

 - Refrain from, report and not tolerate bullying or bullying behaviour directed toward others in the school, whether or not it occurs within the school building, during the school day or by electronic means;

 - Comply with the rules of the school and the policies of the board;